day50-dev/sidechat/README.md

 ## Future work

 There's this interesting terminals called [waveterm](https://www.waveterm.dev/) and [warp](https://www.warp.dev/) basically an i3/tmux merge point with some kind of chat built in to the side.
-Then there's this thing called [windsurf](https://windsurf.com/editor) that looks at your behavior as you navigate around.
+Then there's this IDE called [windsurf](https://windsurf.com/editor) that looks at your behavior as you navigate around.
 The idea here, is to extend screen-query to be a less clunky version of [ai-chat](https://github.com/sigoden/aichat) that looks at your various tmux panes, uses [procfs](https://en.wikipedia.org/wiki/Procfs) to be a paired programmer.
 The problem with things like [aider](https://aider.chat/), [plandex](https://plandex.ai/) [codex](https://github.com/openai/codex) and [goose](https://github.com/block/goose) is it takes on too much of a role, as opposed to being a tool it tries to be a junior dev - taking on too much responsibility, making bad assumptions, and creating messes.

 I think I synthesized this on this HN comment on 2025-04-19: